Effective Date: July 12, 2019

 - Payment Processors

-Medium provides Services in conjunction with several payment processors, including: Stripe, Paypal, Google Play, and Apple Pay, through which users may pay for Medium memberships or receive payment based on participation in our Partner program.
+Medium provides Services in conjunction with several payment processors, including: Stripe, PayPal, Google Play, and Apple Pay, through which users may pay for Medium memberships or receive payment based on participation in our Partner program.
 Those companies acting as payment processors may collect and store personal data related to your billing information and history in order to provide their services, and may collect and store personal data and business data to prevent fraud and other abuse.

 Potential Consequences of Processing

-By creating an account on Medium, users may make certain personal data about themselves public and accessible to others on their profile and through network interactions.
+By creating and using an account on Medium, users may make certain personal data about themselves public and accessible to others on their profile and through network interactions.
 This may in some cases constitute special category protected data which is considered manifestly made public by the user.

 Due to the public nature of information posted to Medium, it may be possible for third parties to derive identifying personal data from posts, whether by reading, inference, supplemental research, or automated extraction and analysis.

 Users are free to use their real name and information, or a pseudonym of their choosing, for their account.
 Users may also choose to use the service without posting data or engaging in network interactions.
-However, if you do not agree with and accept the risks of such usage, you may not use the services.
+However, if you do not agree with and accept the risks of such usage, you may not use the Services.

 Medium is hosted in the United States.
-By using Medium Services, you authorize Medium to transfer, store, and use your information in the United States and any other country where we operate.
+By using the Services, you authorize Medium to transfer, store, and use your information in the United States and any other country where we operate.
 Where your data is disclosed to our processors, it is subject by contract to at least the same level of data protection as that set out in this statement.

 Medium retains personal data associated with your account for the lifetime of your account.
 If you would like to delete your personal information, you can delete your account at any time.
 Deleted account profile pages will yield an error 404 “file not found” page, immediately upon initiating deletion, and will become unrecoverable in our system after a period of fourteen days.
 It may take several additional days for your personal data to be de-indexed from search engines, depending on those search engines’ practices, over which Medium may have limited or no control.

-To delete your payment or billing information, you will need to do so with your payment provider, as Medium only has minimal secure access to those records as needed to provide the services.
+To delete your payment or billing information, you will need to do so with your payment provider, as Medium only has minimal secure access to those records as needed to provide the Services.

 Rights of Data Subjects